nickjj/notes/README.md

 # Notes [![Build Status](https://secure.travis-ci.org/nickjj/notes.png)](http://travis-ci.org/nickjj/notes)

-A ~15 line zero dependency shell script that makes it really simple to manage your text notes.
+A zero dependency shell script that makes it really simple to manage your text notes.

 Instead of trying to impose a whole bunch of rules and syntax requirements, this tool does its best to get out of your way.